robin48gx/general_python_programming/readme.md

 and a sizing factor associated with them.
 Complex numbers are a pair of numbers, one real, the type of number we use every day, and a stranger one, an imaginary one.
-The imaginary numbers when multiplied  becomes a real numbers but minus!
+The imaginary numbers when multiplied  become real numbers but minus!
 Most maths people use the term 'i' to denote a number if imaginary, but people who live in the real world, like electronic engineers (and python programmers) use 'j'.